7 Key Considerations for Getting Your Retirement Timing Right

 To make this transition smoother, it’s essential to have a clear vision for your post-retirement life.
 Without concrete plans, retirement can feel overwhelming – or boring.
 Before you take the step, ensure you have activities and goals to pursue.
 Embrace new experiences, volunteer and remain open to various pursuits to keep retirement fulfilling and vibrant.

 What value do retirement activities hold if you’re experiencing them alone?
-According to a Merrill Lynch/Age Wave study, a majority of retirees (61%) value the company they keep over the activities they do (39%).
+According to a Merrill Lynch/Age Wave study, most retirees (61%) value the company they keep over their activities (39%).
+Getting your friend group set is crucial, as the cost of loneliness in retirement is high for both the individual and society.

 While you shouldn’t rush into retirement just because your peers are, their decisions can influence your considerations.
 Notably, spouses play a significant role in each other’s retirement decisions.
 However, synchronizing retirement dates, even among spouses, isn’t always the best approach, given factors like age differences and financial needs.